 Human Resource Management and Development Concentration: This concentration focuses on employee management and development.
 It provides the student with a broad background in the theory and application of methods for maximizing employee productivity and fostering employee personal and professional growth.
 This concentration is appropriate for students pursuing a managerial role in Human Resource Management or Development and for managers whose responsibilities are primarily related to the management of people.

+Programs - Graduate Business Programs

+- MBOM 530

-MBOM 530 Managir ng the Human Resource (3)
+Managing the Human Resource

+(3)

+MBOM 534

-MBOM 534 Training and Human Resource
+Training and Human Resource

+(3)

-Develop ment (3)
+Development (3)

-The state of the state of the second state of

-Two of the following:
+Two of the following: (3)